WhereGroup/QGIS2Mapbender/README.md

 ### Docker
 - QGIS Server and Mapbender can be run as Docker containers.

-Here is a sample docker-compose.yml file to set up a docker for Mapbender and Qgis Server.
+Here is a sample docker-compose.yml file to set up a docker for Mapbender and QGIS Server.
 This configuration requires to have a folder `volumes/qgis/` that contains a QGIS project file called `/worldmap_jt/worldmap_02.qgz`

 ```yaml